 From what I have heard and understood, it works.
 It works well.
 Here is what the marketing genius says about his system:

 These kinds of systems may have access to MLS data.
-This is basically a Gold Mine of Realtor data that can be used to find out which agents you should market directly to, which agents you should ignore, and which agents are on the rise to become a top performing agent.
+This is basically a Gold Mine of Realtor data that can be used to find out which agents you should market directly to, which agents you should ignore, and which agents are on the rise to become top-performing agents.

 As a marketing agent for a home inspection company, you basically get to know your EXACT return on investment for relationship-based marketing tactics.
 It’s kind of a big deal.